Updated: April 2024

 Losing hot water is stressful, but it can be fixed.
 The problem of cold water is simple to repair.
 If you see a residue of plastic bits around your faucets or shower heads or notice water suddenly turning cold, the problem lies within your dip tube, which is easy to replace.

-To learn more about water heater services or for tankless water heater services for your home in Dallas or Fort Worth, give Bacon Plumbing Heating Air Electric a call today.
+To learn more about water heater services or for tankless water heater services for your home, give Bacon Plumbing Heating Air Electric a call today.
+We are located in Rockwall, Plano, and Spring, and our service area includes the entire Dallas Fort Worth metro area and all of Greater Houston.